Ok, so what is a change agent and how do I become one?

 So, how do you become a Change Agent?

-The first, implied by the formally recognised role, is a position of trust that is generally earned over time .
+The first is a position of trust that is generally earned over time – it’s about being asked.
 It wouldn’t necessarily be listed in the job description of the person’s operational role.
-A good Change Agent is positive and enthusiastic about the change, but is also respected within the organisation.
+A good change agent is positive and enthusiastic about the change, but is also respected within the organisation.
 They may not be the first people to put their hands up and might first need to be convinced of the value of the change, but once they are they can be relied upon.
 They’re not “change junkies” who tend to be enthusiastic about change in general and might not be respected or reliable, moving on to the next new thing at the first opportunity.
-It is possible that a new starter might be thrust into the role of a Change Agency, but that would normally be down to necessity!
+It is possible that a new starter might be thrust into the role of a change agent, but that would normally be down to necessity!

-In the context of John’s search for another (relatively senior) job, we talked about another route.
-This involved him finding a role in a company where the culture and leadership style of his own manager would allow him to step outside the boundaries of his job description, initiating change and taking responsibility for broader initiatives.
-So, just as the CMO would be the sponsor for any marketing initiatives, they might also sponsor a diversity programme.
+In the context of his search for another (relatively senior) job, we talked about another route.
+This involved him finding a role in a company where his role would provide him with the freedom to initiate change and take responsibility for its success.
+In other words, finding somewhere that he could initiate change without necessarily being asked!.
 If he wanted to be able to influence the broad direction of the business, then it wasn’t necessarily the role itself that mattered, but the culture of the organisation and the opportunity to lead change – whether formally or informally, within or beyond the functional role.
-In my last organisation, we used to talk about that as ‘white space’.
+In my last organisation, we used to describe that as ‘white space’.

 In that kind of environment, I thrived on the freedom to step into some of the space between functional roles and responsibilities, and it led to two promotions and some great experiences.
-In another organisation, I felt constrained, even suffocated, by the more formal structure of the organisation and their tendency to create jobs to fill space.
+In previous organisations I had felt constrained, even suffocated, by the more formal structure and decision-making processes.
 Funnily enough, I didn’t progress there.

 Change Agent or agent of change?

-So, becoming a Change Agent may be about taking a formal role supporting a transformation project, but change agency or becoming an agent of change, doesn’t really need it.
+So, becoming a Change Agent may be about taking a formal role supporting a transformation project, but change agency doesn’t depend upon that formality.
 It really does depend on whether you can find the right environment, in which you can influence events.
 Your influence may be based on many things, from your expertise to your ability to build relationships, but it means not waiting to be told what to do, being able to tolerate ambiguity, take responsibility AND take people along with you.
 It might mean also mean working within the prevailing culture while simultaneously pushing its boundaries, and working with people’s limitations (whether that’s ability or motivation) while trying to get beyond them.